Nexus Concordat. Gold dragon in a hexagonal frame beside the wordmark.

 16 · Describe your innovation.
 How is it differentiated from competitors and current best practices?

-The innovation is a TTRPG-based clinical training simulator powered by a patent-pending neurochemical AI architecture.
-A simulated patient is a software character whose 10-dimensional neurochemical state (cortisol, dopamine, serotonin, norepinephrine, oxytocin, GABA, acetylcholine, endorphins, glutamate, melatonin) sits on the character record.
-Behavior under interview, under perturbation (missed dose, sleep loss, environmental trigger, medication change), and across simulated time is generated through a trained specialist cell that has learned the relationships between chemistry, pharmacokinetics, and behavior, then rendered as clinical narrative through a language layer.
+The innovation is a veterans PTSD training simulator powered by a patent-pending neurochemical AI architecture.
+A simulated veteran is a software character whose ten-dimensional neurochemical state (cortisol, dopamine, serotonin, norepinephrine, oxytocin, GABA, acetylcholine, endorphins, glutamate, melatonin) sits on the character record.
+Combat exposure, moral injury, and TBI comorbidity each drive characteristic starting-state signatures and characteristic time-course behavior.
+Behavior under interview, under perturbation (sleep loss from nightmares, missed medication, environmental trigger like a helicopter overhead, medication change from an SSRI to prazosin), and across simulated time (days to weeks) is generated through a trained specialist cell (vets_ptsd_v1) that has learned the relationships between combat-precipitated neurochemistry, pharmacokinetics, and behavior.
+The behavior is rendered as clinical narrative through a language bridge (Qwen 2.5 14B, the same bridge proven on cardiac_gen3).

 Differentiation against current best practices, three categories:

-vs. standardized-patient actor programs (the institutional default in psychiatry residency training): actors cost academic medical centers $100,000+ annually, present inconsistently across sessions, and cannot be reset to a specific neurochemical baseline on demand.
-Our simulator costs effectively $0 marginal per session after deployment, is byte-exactly replayable across resident cohorts, and can be reset deterministically to any canonical state for longitudinal scenario design.
+vs. standardized-patient actor programs (the institutional default in psychiatry residency training including veterans PTSD training): actors cost academic medical centers upward of one hundred thousand dollars annually, present inconsistently across sessions, and cannot be reset to a specific neurochemical baseline on demand.
+Actors capable of credibly presenting combat trauma are rare and geographically distributed.
+Our simulator costs effectively no marginal dollars per session after deployment, is byte-exactly replayable across resident cohorts, and can be reset deterministically to any canonical state for longitudinal scenario design.
+Every resident nationally can access identical training against Mayo-curated ground truth.

 vs. AI roleplay and LLM-wrapper tools (AI Dungeon-class products and generic large-language-model chatbots): we are not improvising from a general-purpose model.
 Every emission is bound to a signed inference manifest.
 Every cell has a hash-chained lineage in a public Merkle DAG registry.
 Each architectural primitive is registered as a hashable opcode.
 Inference is byte-exact reproducible.
-Generic LLM tools structurally cannot match any of these properties.
+A residency program director cannot ship a general-purpose chatbot to trainees for a life-and-death topic like veteran suicide risk.
+They can ship a chemistry-conditioned, Mayo-curated, byte-exact reproducible simulator with signed manifests.

-vs. medical simulation software (Simwerx, ScenarioMD, and similar): these target procedural training (intubations, surgical steps, physical exams).
-None target psychiatric residency with persistent biochemical state.
-Our differentiation is the substrate, not the interface.
+vs. medical simulation software (Simwerx, ScenarioMD, and similar): these target procedural training.
+None target veterans PTSD residency training with persistent biochemical state.
+The differentiation is the substrate, not the interface.

-The architectural moat sits in four pending USPTO applications and a proprietary biology-native compiler (Scyla) owned in full by Nexus Concordat.
-A competitor would need to both infringe the pending claims and rebuild the compiler to reproduce the function.
+The architectural moat sits in four pending USPTO applications and a proprietary biology-native compiler (Scyla) owned in full by Nexus Concordat, Inc. A competitor would need to both infringe the pending claims (memory weighting under 63/939,190, neurochemical language model under 63/962,385, AETHER endocrine transformer heads under 63/988,485, and hash-verifiable specialist composition under 64/034,536) and rebuild the compiler to reproduce the function.
+Non-provisional consolidation is in preparation under the title The Architecture of the Digital Mind.

 17 · Stage of maturity